-- In Kenya, we provided practical, hands-on training for smallholder farmers in conservation tillage to maximize harvests, increase profits and prevent soil loss.
+- In Kenya, we provided practical, hands-on training for smallholder farmers in conservation tillage to maximize harvests, increase profits, and prevent soil loss.

-- In India, ACDI/VOCA worked with rural producer groups to develop organic fertilizers and to have their production organically certified, giving them a competitive advantage in regional markets.
+- In India, ACDI/VOCA worked with rural producer groups to develop organic fertilizers to have their production organically certified, giving them a competitive advantage in regional markets.

 Exposure Mitigation: ACDI/VOCA takes deliberate steps to measure and plan around a community’s exposure to climate change.
 In the design and workplan stages, we use a variety of tools and data to ensure that we are designing programs that will withstand changes in climate.
 In addition, disaster risk-reduction measures that focus on slow-onset hazards are an integral part of ACDI/VOCA’s climate change adaptation strategy.

 - In Jamaica, our agricultural development program promotes environmentally sustainable practices that tie economic incentives to protecting local biodiversity.
 In addition, we conducted a climate vulnerability assessment that recommended monitoring and evaluating climate change activities as well as adaptation strategies and corresponding indicators based on a livelihoods framework approach.